-Rainfall Levels Near Historic Lows in 2019
+Rainfall and Snowpack Levels Near Average in 2021

 Section 7 discusses the risks that Tacoma Power plans around in this LRFP.
 One of those risks is related to reduced rainfall and melting snowpack which provides the water that allows us to generate electricity in our hydroelectric dams.
+Because Tacoma Power is a hydro facility and our fuel source is water, the amount of power we need to purchase can increase and the amount of wholesale revenue we generate will decrease when we experience drought conditions at our hydro projects.
+2019 was a perfect example of this risk since the amount of water we received into our hydro projects was one of the lowest on record.
 In 2019, Tacoma Power experienced near-critical water levels behind Tacoma Power's reservoirs that store water used to generate electricity.
-We experienced drier-than-normal weather at the beginning of the year, followed by unusually warm weather in April that melted all the snowpack early, followed by a very dry spring and summer at our dam locations.
+Because we had less water and less power to generate at our dams, we bought five times more power than normal in the wholesale market, resulting in a significant net revenue shortfall in 2019.